remigius42/algebra.ts/docs/index.md

 #### Add / Subtract

 Add or subtract integers, fractions, variables, or other expressions to or from expressions.
+You can also query the variable names within an expression.

 ```eval-js
 let x = new algebra.Expression("x")